lachlankitchen/lachlankitchen/README.md

 - 🔭 I’m currently working on adding subscriptions to a federated API as part of my intern project with BI company, Phocas Software.

-- 🌱 I’m currently learning React.js, C++
+- 🌱 I’m currently learning C++ and Typescript

-- 💫 I'm looking forward to learning Typescript, Kotlin and Docker
+- 💫 I'm looking forward to learning Kotlin and Docker

-- 📫 How to reach me lachy.kitchen@gmail.com
+- 📫 How to reach me lachlan.kitchen123@gmail.com

 - ☀️ Outside of programming I enjoy traveling ✈️, fishing 🎣 and golf 🏌️